-Furthermore, a sun protection product with a high sun protection factor (at least SPF 30) may reduce skin damage significantly, which is why "One should use at least sun protection products with SPF 3".
+Furthermore, a sun protection product with a high sun protection factor (at least SPF 30) may reduce skin damage significantly.
 In this, it is important that the sun blocker can be applied easily and is applied with a sufficient thickness.
 Only then efficient protection may be achieved.
 Frequently, the applied quantity is too low, which may result in the protective effect being decreased to one third.

 The UV-A radiation affecting the eye is absorbed by the eye lens.
 After multiple years of exposure, a cataract may be formed.
 This is an opacification of the eye lens.
 As opposed to most of the other human tissues, the lens is not capable of regenerating and must be replaced by an artificial lens if the opacification is too strong.
 In Germany, about 600,000 cataract surgeries are performed that are partially attributable to too high a UV-A life dose.